Ankle Sprain Overview

 - Applied soon after the injury, ice will prevent much of the inflammation from happening.

 - Compression wraps, such as Ace bandages, do not provide much support to prevent movement of the ankle, and you should not apply them tightly.
+Specialized braces, such as for the ankle, can work better than an elastic bandage for removing the swelling.

 Elevation (keeping the injured area up as high as possible) will help the body absorb fluid that has leaked into the tissue.